joduplessis/noom-tools/README.md

 ## Roadmap

+- More components (instead of boilerplate)
+- More complete frontend app
 - Documentation - please see each folder for a README with more details
-- Better & more complete frontend app
 - More tests
 - Better type usages
 - Terraform deployment guide (TBC)